Jason-Les/trezor-simple-sign/README.md

 Currently only supporting:

--P2PKH testnet addresses
+- P2PKH testnet addresses
--Single input (Single prev hash and index)
+- Single input (Single prev hash and index)
--Single output (with a single change address)
+- Single output (with a single change address)

 ## Support
 I have only tested this using python 3.6 on Ubuntu with Trezor One.
 I cannot yet vouch for reliability on other setups.